First

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 7 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 7 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 794 of Meeus index or 1747 from Brown series.

-The length of the lunation is 29 days, 17 hours and 17 minutes.
-It is 2 hours and 24 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 17 hours and 17 minutes and it is 2 hours and 24 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 4 hours and 33 minutes longer than the mean synodic month length.
 It is 2 hours and 30 minutes shorter compared to 21st century's longest synodic month length.

-7 days after point of apogee on 17 March 2064 at 21:10 in ♓ Pisces.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next perigee on 1 April 2064 at 05:29 in ♎ Libra.
+7 days since point of apogee on 17 March 2064 at 21:10 in ♓ Pisces the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next perigee on 1 April 2064 at 05:29 in ♎ Libra.

 The Moon is 382 640 km (237 761 mi) away from Earth and getting closer over the next 6 days until the point perigee when Earth-Moon distance is going to be 357 235 km (221 976 mi).

-10 days after ascending node on 15 March 2064 at 05:39 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 29 March 2064 at 11:52 in ♌ Leo.
+10 days after ascending node on 15 March 2064 at 05:39 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 29 March 2064 at 11:52 in ♌ Leo.

 At 03:21 the Moon is meeting its standstill point to reach North declination of ∠27.727°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-27.645° at the point of next standstill in ♐ Sagittarius on 6 April 2064 at 15:48.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-27.645° at the point of next southern standstill in ♐ Sagittarius on 6 April 2064 at 15:48.

 In 7 days on 1 April 2064 at 17:40 in ♎ Libra the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.